-\$ in billions Three Months Ended March 31, 2024 Year Ended December 31, 2023 Year Ended December 31, 2022 Paid Amount \$ 370.0 \$ 369.8 \$ 374.8 Paid Value of Potentially Recoverable Claims (2) 86.6 88.9 89.6 Billed Value of Potentially Recoverable Claims 363.8 373.5 377.8 Recovery Multiple N/A (1)(3) N/A (1) N/A (1) Penetration Status of Portfolio 86.89 % 86.8 9 % 85.8%
+\$ in billions Six Months Ended June 30, 2024 r Ended ber 31, 2023 Year Ended ember 31, 2022 Paid Amount \$ 368.3 \$ 369.8 \$ 374.8 Paid Value of Potentially Recoverable Claims (2) 86.0 88.9 89.6 Billed Value of Potentially Recoverable Claims 364.2 373.5 377.8 Recovery Multiple N/A (1) N/A (1) $N/A^{(1)}$ Penetration Status of Portfolio 86.8 % ) ) 86.8% ) 85.8%

-(1) During the three months ended March 31, 2024, the Company has received total recoveries of \$6.1 million with a recovery multiple of 1.53x.
-However, the settlement amounts do not provide a large enough sample to be statistically significant, and are therefore not shown in the table.

-- (2) On August 10, 2022, the United States Court of Appeals, Eleventh Circuit held that a four-year statute of limitations period applies to certain claims brought under the Medicare Secondary Payer Act's private cause of action, and that the limitations period begins to run on the date that the cause of action accrued.
+- (1) During the six months ended June 30, 2024, the Company has received total recoveries of \$6.3 million.
+However, the settlement amounts do not provide a large enough sample to be statistically significant, and are therefore not shown in the table. - On August 10, 2022, the United States Court of Appeals, Eleventh Circuit held that a four-year statute of limitations period applies to certain claims brought under the Medicare Secondary Payer Act's private cause of action, and that the limitations period begins to run on the date that the cause of action accrued.
 This opinion may render certain Claims held by the Company unrecoverable and may substantially reduce PVPRC and BVPRC as calculated.
 As our cases were filed at different times and in various jurisdictions, and prior to data matching with a defendant we are not able to accurately calculate the entirety of damages specific to a given defendant, we cannot calculate with certainty the impact of this ruling at this time.
 However, the Company has deployed several legal strategies (including but not limited to seeking to amend existing lawsuits in a manner that could allow claims to relate back to the filing date as well as asserting tolling arguments based on theories of fraudulent concealment) that would apply to tolling the applicable limitations period and minimizing any material effect on the overall collectability of its claim rights.
 In addition, the Eleventh Circuit decision applies only to district courts in the Eleventh Circuit.
-Many courts in other jurisdictions have applied other statutes of limitations to the private cause of action, including borrowing the three-year statute of Imitations applicable to the government's cause of action; and borrowing from the False Claims Act's six-year period.
-The most recent decision on the issue from the District Court of Massachusetts, for example, applies the same statute of limitations as always argued should apply.
+Many courts in other jurisdictions have applied other statutes of limitations to the private cause of action, including borrowing the three-year statute of limitations applicable to the government's cause of action, and borrowing from the False Claims Act's six-year period.
+The most recent decision on the issue from the District Court of Massachusetts, for example, applies the same statute of limitations as Eleventh Circuit, but expressly disagrees with the Eleventh Circuit's application of the "accuralt' rule and instead adopted the notice-based trigger that the company has always argued should apply.
 This would mean that the limitations period for unreported claims has not even begun to accrue.
-This is a complex legal issue that will continue to evolve in jurisdictions across the country.
-Nevertheless, if the application of the statute of limitations as determined by the Eleventh Circuit was applied to all Claims assigned to us, we - (3) The Recovery Multiple for the three months ended March 31, 2024 cannot yet be accurately determined as, pursuant recent settlement agreements, in addition to cash payments, we were assigned additional claims to pursue recoveries, for which recovery efforts are ongoing.
+This is a complex legal issue that will continue to evolve in jurisdictions a